qloudable/Azure-AI-Labs/Hands-on-Labs/Lab1-Implementing Computer Vision API/Implement_Computer_Vision.md

 ## Pre-Requisites

 1. Azure Portal Credentials (User, Password, Tenant Id, Subscription Id, and Resource Group)
-  **Note:** These details Will be provided to you while taking the lab.
+  **Note:** These details will be provided to you while taking the lab.

 3. Familiarity with Azure Portal Console: https://docs.microsoft.com/en-us/azure/azure-portal/